bkcelebi/bkcelebi/README.md

 Hi 👋 My name is Burak Kamilcelebi
 ==================================

-Frontend Developer and Senior Risk Analyst
+I am a Frontend Developer
 ------------------------------------------

 I have a MSc in International Procurement and Supply Management along with a HDip in Software Development.